UDST/orca/docs/core.rst

 Argument Matching
 -----------------

-A key feature of the simulation framework is that it matches the names of function arguments to the names of registered variables in order to inject variables when evaluating functions.
+A key feature of Orca is that it matches the names of function arguments to the names of registered variables in order to inject variables when evaluating functions.
 For that reason, it's important that variables be registered with names that are also